 This course provides the required NSW specific RSA content fully approved by Liquor and Gaming NSW.
-This course is only recognised in NSW and does not result in a statement of attainment for SITHFAB002 - Provide responsible service of alcohol.
-If you wish to work in a licensed premises in other states or territories, you may be required to complete a full, nationally recognised RSA course in order to obtain a statement of attainment.
+This course is recognised in NSW and for those who enrolled on or after 01 July 18, it also results in a statement of attainment for SITHFAB002 - Provide responsible service of alcohol.
+This statement of attainment allows you to work in a licensed premises in other states or territories, (except VIC and ACT).
 You should check with the governing body of each state or territory that you may wish to work in for their specific RSA training requirements.

 By the end of this course, you will be able to: